 3rd stage treatment

-The 3rd stage treatment is usually carried out around another 4-6 weeks after second stage.
+The 3rd stage treatment is usually carried out around another 4-6 weeks after the second stage.
 The canals are checked to make sure all the infection is removed.
-Once canals are clear a root filling is carefully placed into the canals.
-A filling will then be placed into the cavity of the tooth to restore it and protect it from re-infection.
-A crown is often recommended following a root canal treatment to protect the damaged tooth in the long term.
+Once the canals are clear, a root filling is carefully placed into the canals.
+A filling will then be placed into the tooth cavity to restore it and protect it from re-infection.
+A dental crown is often recommended following a root canal treatment to protect the damaged tooth long-term.
 This visit usually takes 60-90 minutes.